mozilla/vautomator-serverless/README.md

         # Y for Tenable.io support, N or blank if not
         TENABLE_IO := Y / N

-        # If you would like to create a dedicated KMS for vautomator
+        # If you would like to create a dedicated KMS for vautomator,
+        # specify a policy file here (an example policy file is
+        # provided in the repository).
+Otherwise leave blank if
-        # Blank if you would like to use default AWS SSM key for
+        # you would like to use default AWS SSM key for encrypted storage
-        # encrypted storage
         KMS_POLICY_FILE := <YOUR-KMS-POLICY-JSON-FILE>

         # Blank if a policy file is specified,